 Canaccord, through the succession of various predecessor corporations, has been in business since 1950.
-Canaccord adopted a focused growth strategy to become one of the leading independent investment dealers in Canada.
+Beginning in 1992, Canaccord adopted a focused growth strategy to become one of the leading independent investment dealers in Canada.
 To reach this achievement, Canaccord made significant investments in its business infrastructure with a focus on building strong client relationships.